kognifai/Galore/SDK-documentation/casestudy.md

     where each column can represent any physical parameter sampled at regular interval along another physical dimension such as time.
 The metadata describes what each column represent.
-In our simplified case, we have 3 columns with temperature, windspeed and wind direction sampled every hour for the next 48 hours
+In our simplified case, we have 3 columns with temperature, wind speed and wind direction sampled every hour for the next 48 hours

 Asset modelling